SLAM-Former: Putting SLAM into One Transformer: SLAM-Former

 \subsection{Backend}

 The backend is responsible for refining the map tokens to enforce global consistency.
-As illustrated in~\cref{fig:slam}, traditional SLAM pipelines typically rely on loop closure detection and graph optimization for this purpose.
-In contrast, our approach employs a transformer-based \textbf{backend} $f_{\text{bn}}$ that directly refines all map tokens in a single pass:
+As illustrated in~\cref{fig:teaser}, traditional SLAM pipelines typically rely on loop closure detection and graph optimization to achieve this objective.
+In contrast, our approach employs a transformer-based \textbf{backend} $f_{\text{bn}}$ that directly refines all map tokens in a single forward pass:

-The effectiveness of this design lies in the full attention mechanism within $f_{\text{bn}}$, which establishes dense connections across all map tokens.
-This global receptive field enables the backend to correct accumulated drift and enforce structural coherence across the reconstructed scene.
+The effectiveness of this design stems from the full attention mechanism within $f_{\text{bn}}$, which establishes dense interactions among all map tokens.
+This global receptive field enables the backend to correct accumulated drift and enforce structural coherence throughout the reconstructed scene.

-\paragraph{Cache Sharing.} To inherit the benefits of backend refinement, the frontend reuses shared KV cache $\V C_{\V M}$ from the backend: